pythonindia/inpycon-blog/content/blog/announcing-keynote-speaker-for-pycon-india-2017-ola.md

 Besides teaching Python, organizing conferences and giving tech talks, she likes to travel and play board games.

-Ola will share with you how she went from not knowing anything about teaching programming or feminism to know a little bit more thanks to thousands of people who participated in the workshop formula Django Girls created.
-You’ll learn the secrets of explaining the Internet, servers or ORM to people who never done this before.
-And how to find 100+ women who want to learn to code just about anywhere.

 She can be found on the internet at @[olasitarska](https://twitter.com/olasitarska)